Created By: Dede Wilson

-- 1 tablespoon plus 2 teaspoons unflavored powdered gelatin
+- 1 Tbsp. plus 2 teaspoons unflavored powdered gelatin

 Stir together Champagne and Crème de Cassis.
 Remove 1 cup and set aside.
 Pour remaining larger portion of Champagne mixture into a medium saucepan.
 Scrape softened gelatin into saucepan and cook over medium heat, stirring gently, until gelatin dissolves.

 Pour gelatin mixture into a bowl set over ice and stir occasionally until it begins to thicken.
 This could take 30 minutes (the time is not important - the texture is).
 You are aiming for the moment when it is just starting to thicken, but is still fluid.